 Japan-Global Development program (JGDP) is a newly established two-year master's program to provide students the opportunity to learn universal development and growth logic in the fields of politics, economy and management, using Japan's experiences in economic development and corporate growth as basic case materials.

 In addition, GSIR also offers two supporting language programs, the English Language Program and the Japanese Language Program, which comprise sequenced English language courses and Japanese language courses.
-Academic Writing course and Theses Writing courses are offered throughout the two-years for non-native students.
-The Japanese Language Program offers a wide variety of courses which includes a survival Japanese to advanced Japanese course to overseas students.

 Features of the Programs